Dpdl is a rapid development programming language and constrained device framework with built-in database technology.

 DpdlEngine is optimized to run on a wide range of platforms (JavaME, J2SE, any all VMs >= 1.4 Spec).
 The core engine runs also on Java 1.1 spec compliant VMs.
 This makes it possible to run Dpdl also on very small footprint Virtual Machines (eg. JamVM, miniJVM, and others).

-Dpdl API provides access to the complete underlying Java JRE platform API’s and to external java and Native shared libraries
+Dpdl API provides access to the complete underlying Java JVM/JRE platform API’s and to external java and Native shared libraries

 Further programming languages and syntax interpreters can be embedded via a dedicated kernel execution interface in form of plug-ins (see ‘DpdlCustom’ tag in DpdlEngine.ini)